 Man rams car into 2 Capitol police; 1 officer, driver killed

-WASHINGTON (AP) — A Capitol Police officer has been killed after a man rammed a car into two officers at a barricade outside the U.S. Capitol and then emerged wielding a knife.
+WASHINGTON (AP) — A Capitol Police officer was killed after a man rammed a car into two officers at a barricade outside the U.S. Capitol and then emerged wielding a knife.
 The suspect died at a hospital.
 Police identified the slain officer as William “Billy” Evans, an 18-year veteran who was a member of the department’s first responders unit.
-Authorities said the attack did not appear to be related to terrorism.
+Authorities said the attack Friday didn’t appear to be related to terrorism.
 The crash and shooting happened at a security checkpoint near the Capitol as Congress was on recess.
 It came as the Washington region remained on edge nearly three months after a mob of insurrectionists stormed the Capitol.